you3quan2/youquan-blog/_posts/2020-04-11-create-database-aspnet-web.md

 1. Go to the top of Visual Studio and click **View** &rarr; **Server Explorer**.
 The `aspnettutorial.mdf` will appear under **Data Connection**.
 ![]({{ site.baseurl }}/images/blog6_serverexplorer.png)

-{% include info.html text="If you can see the newly created database, right-click on <b>Data Connection</b> and click <b>Refresh</b>.
+{% include info.html text="If you can't see the newly created database, right-click on <b>Data Connection</b> and click <b>Refresh</b>.
 Always do this to reflect the changes you made." %}

 ## Creating Tables in the Database
 Now, we are going to add tables into the database.
 We will stick with the example above by having two tables: the *User* table and the *Role* table.